The Cellular Potts Model on Disordered Lattices: Methodology

 The `dynamics' of the CPM is propagated using a Monte-Carlo (MC) approach.
 This consists of trial moves weighted by the change in the energy.
 A trial move involves changing the spin of a randomly chosen site to that of its neighbors.
 In brief, the basic implementation is \begin{enumerate} \item Store the energy of the current configuration $E_{\mathrm{old}} = H(\sigma_{\mathrm{old}}, \mathcal{P})$ and choose a lattice site randomly, say, site $i$.
 We call it the \textit{candidate site}. \item Choose a site from its surroundings\footnote{This neighborhood $\mathcal{N}_{c}(i)$ is not necessarily the same as the one used for the computation of the Hamiltonian $\mathcal{N}(i)$ and may be defined separately.}, $\mathcal{N}_{c}(i)$, say, site $j$.
 We call it the \textit{invading site}. \item If $\sigma(i) = \sigma(j)$, go to step 1.
 Otherwise, temporarily change $\sigma(i)$ into $\sigma(j)$, and calculate the new value of energy, $E_{\mathrm{new}} = H(\sigma_{\mathrm{new}}, \mathcal{P})$.
 We call this configurational change an \textit{attempt}. \item Call the change in energy $\Delta E = E_{\mathrm{new}} - E_{\mathrm{old}}$.
 When $\Delta E \leq 0$, accept the attempt.
 When $\Delta E > 0$, accept the attempt with the probability

 or reject it with probability $1 - P_{\mathrm{acc}}$.
 Here, the energy difference is normalized by the thermal energy, where $k_{\mathrm{B}}$ is the Boltzmann constant and $T$ is the temperature.
-Go to step 1. \end{enumerate} It should be noted that the use of thermal energy in the algorithm, reflects its origin as a tool to study spin systems.
+These steps will repeat until a user-defined maximum number of iterations is reached. \end{enumerate} It should be noted that the use of thermal energy in the algorithm, reflects its origin as a tool to study spin systems.
 The interpretation of the temperature in the context of a cell membrane is to set a rate, at which the various (internal) cell activities change the boundaries.
 This rate can be given the interpretation of a time scale for membrane fluctuations~\cite{Mombach1995, Durand2016, Mare}, provided only local trial moves are used.
 Nonetheless, the CPM's dynamics do not represent the evolution of the system, as would follow from say a Langevin description.
+However, we should note that there have been attempts to reconcile the `time' in the CPM with a physically meaningful time through the introduction of Poissonian statistics~\cite{belousov2024}.

-According to the algorithm above, the site pairs which belong to the same cell, are also allowed to be chosen.
+According to the algorithm that we have described above, the site pairs which belong to the same cell, are also allowed to be chosen.
 Such picks are always disregarded for updates after checking that the spins are the same.
 However, picking these pairs comes at a computational cost.
 It is possible to identify all `allowed site pairs' in \textit{linked list} data structures~\cite{Antonakos1999} and only choose from the elements of these lists.
 However, in practice, for our typical parameter choices, it turned out that searching and updating the linked lists was computationally disadvantageous.
 Hence, we utilized the above algorithm.
 Note that linked lists should become more efficient when the number of border sites is considerably less than the total number of lattice sites.
 Examples of this include the simulation of single cells~\cite{allena2016} and non-confluent cell populations~\cite{guisoni2018, rens2019}.